Thomasv7877/WireTube/readme.md

 ### Youtube API key
 One of the two search options is through the Youtube API.
 A Google Cloud Project is used te generate the required API key in requests, this is free.
-This is recommended as the second option uses scraping and is prone to breakage if the youtube search results structure were to ever change.
+This is recommended as the second option uses scraping and is prone to breaking if the youtube search results structure were to ever change.

 Steps
 1. google cloud